PierreGode/MMM-airquality/README.md

 ### Errors

 [ERRORI
-[MMM-airquality] Error fetching pollen data: 422: this will mean that you have reached your 100 API call limmit. try setting updateInterval: to a higher number.
+[MMM-airquality] Error fetching pollen data: 422: <p>This will mean that you have reached your 100 daily API call limmit. try setting updateInterval: to a higher number.

 ### Configuration Options